projectionist/space/README.md

 # README

-An empty C++ Open GL ES 2.0 scratch project providing drawing context for projections.
+This repository is a base for [projections](http://projectionist.array.bz/projections/) which use 3D scenes.
-Visit [http://projectionist.array.bz/projections](http://projectionist.array.bz/projections) for some example projections based on this project.
+Visit [http://projectionist.array.bz/projections](http://projectionist.array.bz/projections) for example projections based on this project.

 ## Usage